eduvpn/eduvpn.org/pages/faq.md

 ## Client

-### I found a bug in the eduVPN client, how can I report ir?
+### I found a bug in the eduVPN client, how can I report it?

 All known issues in the eduVPN clients will be put in GitHub.
 Please report issues with detailed information including OS version, client version and